avinashbhat/avinashbhat.github.io/src/pages/essays/_collaboration-for-quality.md

 ##### Collaboration develops shared standards by synthesizing different perspectives on what quality looks like.
  Originally, the developer did not start with clear standards.
 During reviews, different preferences towards code reveal themselves, like descriptive variable names or inline comments and so on.
 Over time, these preferences synthesize into team conventions, <span class="sidenote-ref" data-content="When something is the sidenote content, this is something that is interesting">But this is something that is great!</span> not because any individual preference was "correct," rather there is a negotiation and a shared agreement.
 Once this gets validated, then it is shared across an organization or a community.

+  {
+    "title": "Why Collaboration is Essential for Quality", "excerpt": "How collaboration process gives meaning to quality.", "date": "September 2025",
+    "url": "/essays/collaboration-for-quality"
+  }